ndrw6/import_postcodes/README.md

 A typical workflow may look as follows (jOSM only):
 1. (optional) Set up Ragged Red Code-Point Open tile background layer for previewing surrounding postcodes when no centroid files are loaded
 2. (recommended) Add `Postcodes_Map_Paint_Style.mapcss` to _Preferences_/_Map Settings_/_Map Paint Styles_ to provide visual feedback on what OSM objects are tagged with `addr:postcode`.
-3. Download map data from the server, set bacground imagery etc.
+3. Download map data from the server, set the background imagery etc.
 4. Open one of the provided .osm files with Code-Point Open centroids
-5. Select all points in the centroids layer and merge them with (`Ctrl+Shift+m`) with the data layer. **IMPORTANT!
+5. Select all points in the centroids layer and merge them (`Ctrl+Shift+m`) with the data layer. **IMPORTANT!
 DO NOT UPLOAD DATA TO OSM WITHOUT CLEANING THEM UP AS DESCRIBED BELOW**
 6. Manualy Copy->Paste tags from centroids to buildings taking time to think on what centroids are not suitable.
 Check the Caveats section below for potential problems.
 Code-Point Open data are purposely made imprecise, so please refrain from automatic editing.
    - (recommended) re-map _Copy Tags_ and _Paste Tags_ to more ergonomic key combinations.
 These shortcuts are used a lot.
 7. **IMPORTANT: Cleaning up:**